Are you a ‘Generalist’ or a ‘Specialist’?

 - The Roland TD-1K is great for drummers who want a well built, features packed electronic drum kit.

 - Alesis Nitro is the best value for money electronic drum kit for beginners, in the market.
-If you want an affordable e-drum kit and don’t mind taking the risk that it may malfunction, the Nitro is for you.
+If you want an affordable, general e-drum kit and don’t mind taking the risk that it may malfunction, the Nitro is for you.

 We have researched and compiled our findings on the best electronic drum kits for beginners previously.